 Is it possible that John the Baptist had a degree in marketing?

 When you consider his message, his lifestyle, and his appearance, he certainly knew how to set himself apart!

-- bring in some sales magazines/fliers/catalogues/brochures (they are in abundance during this Christmas shopping season) and distribute them randomly to the kids
+- Bring in some sales catalogs or brochures (available in abundance during this Christmas shopping season) and distribute them randomly to the kids.

-- invite them to “analyze” them – invite them to determine which do the best job of grabbing their attention and why
+- Invite the young people to analyze them.
+Invite them to determine which do the best job of grabbing their attention and why.

 - Ask: What about John the Baptist might have caught people’s attention?
 (He wore clothing made of camel’s hair; he ate locusts and wild honey.)
 What did John the Baptist want people to do? (repent from sin; be baptized as a sign of repentance)